-The successful practice of medicine, regardless of specialty, requires an unyielding commitment to lifelong learning, beginning in the first year of medical school and continuing well beyond residency and fellowship training.
+The successful practice of medicine requires an unyielding commitment to lifelong learning, beginning in the first year of medical school and continuing well beyond residency and fellowship training.

-The VCU Department of Radiology is dedicated to fostering this philosophy in our students, residents, fellows and faculty.
-In addition to our renowned residency and fellowship programs, we offer specialized courses for medical students and an active visiting professorship for the continued education of residents, faculty and practicing radiologists in the Richmond, Virginia community.
+The VCU Department of Radiology is dedicated to fostering lifelong learning in our students, residents, fellows and faculty.
+In addition to our renowned residency and fellowship programs, we offer specialized courses for medical students.
+The Department provides an active visiting professorship for the continued education of residents and practicing radiologists in Richmond, Virginia.

 Our Educational Programs

 The VCU Department of Radiology sponsors visiting professorships at least three times throughout the year.
-Nationally renowned academic radiologists visit the Department and present an afternoon conference and board-exam style film review session with residents.
+Renowned academic radiologists visit the Department and present afternoon conferences and board-exam style film review sessions.